 Financial inducements have also advanced sustainability.
 Incentives make sustainability compelling to business owners and stakeholders.
 This has augured action independent of an organization’s understanding of climate science or concerns about the ways their business activities contribute to environmental degradation.

 profit as an inducement to action.
-There is arguably no faster way to hasten the spread of sustainability than through incentivizing action from business.
+There is arguably no faster way to hasten the spread of sustainability than through incentivizing action from the business community.
 This can go a long way to encourage responsible action.

 Some businesses, particularly small businesses often see sustainability as a daunting challenge.
 For these organizations, we need to speak the language of short-term self-interest.
 Although this is not a long game it moves us in the right direction and offers measurable benefits.